Summary

 Range operator

-One of Excel's most common operators is the colon (:) which is also known as the "range operator".
+One of Excel's most common operators is the colon (:), also known as a "range operator".
 The range operator (:) is used to construct ranges.
 For example, to create a reference from cell A1 to cell A9, you would use a range like this:

 =A1:A9